 Determination of significance

 1. The power-generating modules shall comply with the requirements on the basis of the voltage level of their connection point and their maximum capacity according to the categories set out in paragraph 2.
+The maximum capacity shall be considered as:

+(a) for a synchronous power-generating module the nominal rated capacity of each unit individually;

+(b) for a power park module consisting of PV and/or wind, the aggregated total capacity of the individual units sharing a single connection point, excluding energy storage units; and

+(c) for an energy storage unit, the maximum active power rating of each unit individually.

 2. Power-generating modules within the following categories shall be considered as significant: